astarinmymind/consensys-dev-bootcamp/README.md

 - implemented consensus algorithm by checking chains in other nodes and finding the longest valid chain

 ## Generating Ethereum Accounts in Javascript
+- Learning public key cryptography and digital signatures.
+- Generate a private key, derive public keys from the private key and determine the associated accounts.